Wang-Haining/fine-grained-poetry-interpretation/README.md

 ### Masking policy (Poetry Foundation)

-For rows where `source == "poetry_foundation"`, the `poem` and `interpretation` fields are set to `null` in this release to respect content licensing.
-All categorical annotations and metadata remain available.
+For rows where `source == "poetry_foundation"`, the `poem` field is set to `null` in this release to respect content licensing.
+The `interpretation` field (machine-generated) and all categorical annotations and metadata remain available.

 Users who have independent access to the Poetry Foundation text can recover poem content by using `author` and `title` to locate the poem on poetryfoundation.org.